mikiburgess/MP3-Honey-Bee/README.md

 #### Color-Coding Flash Messages
 Currently flash messages are displayed green.
 In the next stage of development these would be altered according to the type of message being displayed, such as red for errors/warnings.
 Using familiar and intuitive colors wil improve the user experience.

+#### Data Model Relationships
+Apiary and hive records are currently liked to beekeepers using the username.
+Although this works well for a small application, this is not suitable for an application that, when launched, would be used by a number of people with a potentially large number of hives and apiaries.
+Linking records on such fields is not good practice.
+This will therefore be revised to link records on ObjectIDs.
+As well as being more robust, this would also enable utilisation of more efficient data indexing.

 ### Future Features
 Aside from implementing the Future User Stories listed above, the site could be improved by undertaking some additional work on this current version.
 The initial improvements are listed in this section.

+#### Focus Hives View
+At present all hives are listed together per beekeeper.
+An important future feature is to add a filter whereby the beekeeper can view only those hives within a specified apiary.
+Being a relatively minor adaption, this would be one of the first improvements to be made to the Honey Bee web application.

+#### Text truncation
+Some areas of the site have the potential to become crowded by text.
+Description table columns in particular could potentially contain more text than fits comfortably on a small screen.
+In future text would be truncated according to standard breakpoints.

 #### Additional User Guidance
 Including popovers or tooltips would help users.
 In particular, including these on the hive inspection would be beneficial for new beekeepers who will have a lot to learn and handle out in the field.
 Providing guidance during inspections would support them in skill development and confidence growth.
 These popovers/tooltips would be an optional feature that could be turned off once no longer required.

-#### Text truncation
-Some areas of the site have the potential to become crowded by text.
-Description table columns in particular could potentially contain more text than fits comfortably on a small screen.
-In future text would be truncated according to standard breakpoints.

 #### Hive Report Management
 When a Hive is deleted, hive inspection reports are currently left unmodified in the database.
 This is to ensure all records are maintained for reference and auditing.
 In future versions of this site hives the hive owner will be able to maintain access to all previous records and choose to either export them or permanently delete them.
 The site administrator will also have access to be able to create digital backups or export to a hard copy.

 ### Hive and Apiary Record Deletion
 Currently, when deletion is selected the records are deleted from the database.
-In future there will be a two-stage delete where the records are flagged as historical.
+In future the beekeepers will have more control over deletions.

+1. A two-stage delete where the records are flagged as historical.
 They can the be deleted at a later date once definitely no longer required (eg, when reporting period has passed, according to legal record keeping deadline, etc.)
+2. An immediate delete of the selected record, without deleting any others that link to it.
+For example, deleting an apiary but not deleting the hives.
+3. An immediate delete with propagating delete.
+For example, deleting an apiary AND deleting all hive and all records corresponding to those hives.

+### Fuller Edit History
+Whenever a record is edited in the initial version of this web application, a record is retained of the edit date-time stamp.
+This means there is a full record of dates and times each edit took place.
+A future expansion will include noting the details of the edit, such as which items were changed.
+This will result in a more comprehensive and auditable change history.

 <kbd>[Return to ToC](#Table-of-Contents)</kbd>